 ● To assist girls in proper goal setting and planning for their futures high school and beyond; and

 ● To create compassionate, caring, and community minded young women by actively involving them in service learning and community service opportunities.

 The Delta GEMS program offers a road map for college and career planning conducts activities that provide opportunities for self-reflection and individual growth.
 Delta GEMS, like Delta Academy, is implemented by chapters of Delta Sigma Theta Sorority, Inc.

 2018 – 2019 GEMS Application

 The EMBODI (Empowering Males to Build Opportunities for Developing Independence) program is designed to refocus the efforts of Delta Sigma Theta Sorority, Inc., with the support and action of other major organizations, on the plight of African-American males.
 Both informal and empirical data suggests that the vast majority of African-American males continues to be in crisis and is not reaching its fullest potential educationally, socially and emotionally.
 EMBODI is designed to address these issues through dialogue and recommendations for change and action.
 EMBODI addresses issues related to STEM education, culture, self-efficacy, leadership, physical and mental health, healthy lifestyles choices, character, ethics, relationships, college readiness, fiscal management, civic engagement and service learning.

 Chesterfield Alumnae awards scholarships to students that have exemplified academic excellence, extraordinary involvement in extracurricular activities and community service.
 Scholarships offered by the Sorority include the Minerva Award for Academic Excellence, a Financial Aid Award and a Community Service Award.
 More detailed information regarding these opportunities can be found at Scholarship Applications.
-In addition, application packets are provided to all Chesterfield County High Schools in the month of January of each year.
+In addition, application packets are provided to all Chesterfield County and Powhatan High School students in the month of January of each year.